If you click on a link and make a purchase we may receive a small commission. Read our editorial policy.

 Popverse recently had a chance to sit down with Huang, who opened up about her writing process, her upcoming plans for the Gods of the Games series, and some teases about her upcoming projects.
 Let’s dive in….

-Popverse: The Striker is your first book in your new series, Gods of the Games, and our leading man Asher Donovan is no stranger to fans of your books.
+Popverse: The Striker is your first book in your new series, Gods of the Game, and our leading man Asher Donovan is no stranger to fans of your books.
 What can fans expect from this new series and Asher and Scarlett’s love story?

-Ana Huang: The God of the Games series, it's going to be three books.
+Ana Huang: The God of the Game series, it's going to be three books.
 They all follow players in a UK football club or soccer as you call it, in the US, so all of the leads are going to play different positions.
 The striker, Asher, is of course a striker.
 The other two books will follow different positions for Asher and Scarlett themselves.
 This is going to be kind of a brothers/rival, semi-secret relationship story.

 It follows Asher after he transfers to a new team, but when his rivalry costs the team a championship trip, he and his rival are forced to bond during off-season training.
 The only catch is their trainer is his rival’s sister Scarlett, and so, of course, romance and drama ensues, and there is a lot of found family dynamics with that team as well and it's a lot of fun.